 5. Look at our amazing leader doing…

 Many employees have respect for their leader.
-Many leaders are the embodiment of their organisation.
+Many leaders are the embodiment of their organization.
 They lead with unquestionable values, speak with passion, listen with a caring ear and act with empathy (until it all goes pear-shaped!).

 These messages can sound like a great idea to an internal person, but does someone with little prior with the company really care?
 Do they give a sh*t?